How to Drift a Satellite: What Happens when NOAA GOES-16 is Moved into Operational Position

 The New GOES East: Replacing GOES-13

-If you're an avid follower of satellites news, you may have heard that GOES-16 will officially become NOAA's new GOES East satellite, replacing GOES-13 as the primary satellite that keeps watch over the eastern U.S. and the western Atlantic Basin.
+If you're an avid follower of satellite news, you may have heard that GOES-16 will officially become NOAA's new GOES East satellite, replacing GOES-13 as the primary satellite that keeps watch over the eastern U.S. and the western Atlantic Basin.
 What will happen to GOES-13 when GOES-16 replaces it?
 For three weeks, the two satellites will practically be neighbors in the sky - GOES-16 at 75.2 degrees west longitude, and GOES-13 at 75.0 degrees west.
 The old satellite, GOES-13, will continue providing data until January 2, 2018.
 Thereafter, the satellite will stop transmitting data and begin its own three-week drift period.
 GOES-13's final resting place, 22,300 miles above Earth, will be at 60 degrees west longitude.

 But before then, several things have to take place to ensure a seamless transition of data-transmitting power.
 On December 7 - four days before GOES-16 has finished drifting - GOES-13 will begin relaying its data to another geosynchronous satellite, GOES-14.
 Watching Earth's skies at 105 degrees west longitude, GOES-14 will act as an intermediary, assimilating the data from GOES-13 during its final few weeks in operation.
 Once GOES-16 becomes operational, there will be a period of overlap, with both the new and old GOES East satellites transmitting data for about ten days.

-Given all the critical weather and data NOAA's satellites provide, any gaps in data transmission can mean a make-or-break difference in the accuracy of forecasting a significant weather event.
+Given all the critical weather data NOAA's satellites provide, any gaps in data transmission can mean a make-or-break difference in the accuracy of forecasting a significant weather event.
 NOAA's Office of Satellite Operations follows special rules to ensure that there are no data interruptions during the GOES East transition process.
 Any time the National Weather Service declares a critical weather day (for example, during a major storm, wildfire or other event of national importance), OSPO prohibits any special operations activities that could impede the flow of satellite data back to Earth.